 Vivian Zalwango Mubiru is head of data management at the Family Health Research and Development Center at the School of Public Health, College of Health Sciences at Makerere University.
-She is the in-country data manager for PMA2020 in Uganda.
-Vivian has extensive professional experience in data management and analysis.
+She Vivian has extensive professional experience in data management and analysis.
 Her research interests include quality of health care and services with a focus on HIV-care and reproductive health.
-She holds a BA in Social Sciences, a Master of Health Services Research, and a Post Graduate Diploma in Information Technology.
+She holds a Bachelor of Arts in Social Sciences, a Master of Health Services Research, and a Post Graduate Diploma in Information Technology.

-The Makerere University School of Public Health (MakSPH) is one of the four schools under the College of Health Science (MakCHS).
+The Makerere University School of Public Health (MakSPH) is one of the four schools under the College of Health Sciences (CHS).
 MakSPH works to excel in public health training, research and service provision.

 The school boasts a vibrant, dynamic and knowledgeable team of bio-medical experts, social scientists, nutritionists, health systems specialists, social workers and experts from many other fields.
 The school has undergraduate and post-graduate courses, short skills-based courses, research projects and community service projects.
 The school has four departments namely: Department of Health Policy, Planning and Management, Department of Disease Control and Environmental Health, Department of Epidemiology and Biostatistics and Department of Community Health and Behavioural Sciences.
 It also houses the Regional Centre for Quality of Health Care.
 Learn more about MakSPH.